Weekday Campus Tour & Information Session

 Instant Decision Days

 Join us at 10:00am during one of our Instant Decision Days in the fall to speak with a Counselor and receive an instant admissions decision.
 High school seniors need to bring an official, sealed transcript and official, sealed standardized test scores.
 Guests will receive an information session, campus tour, and lunch.
-Registration for an Instant Decision Day is available online.
+Registration for an Instant Decision Day for Fall 2014 will be available this summer.

 Summer Open House

-Widener offers summer open houses on Tuesday, July 23rd or Wednesday, August 7th.
-Online registration is available for our summer 2013 open houses.
+Widener will offer summer open houses.
+Online registration will be available in the spring for our summer 2014 open houses.

 Main Campus Tour